CZ-NIC/yangson/docs/context.rst

    .. classmethod:: resolve_pname(pname: PrefName, mid: ModuleId) \
 		    -> Tuple[YangIdentifier, ModuleId]

-      Resolve a :term:`prefixed name` in the *pname* argument and return a tuple consisting of an unprefixed name and a :term:`module identifier` of the (sub)module in which that name is defined.
+      Resolve *pname* and return a tuple consisting of an unprefixed name and a :term:`module identifier` of the (sub)module in which that name is defined.
 The argument *mid* specifies the (sub)module in which *pname* is to be resolved.

       This method raises :exc:`ModuleNotRegistered` if the (sub)module identified by *mid* is not part of the data model, and